angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 Format_](https://twitter.com/mtgaaron/status/985674571188588544) and is
 considered one of the most powerful spell effects in Legacy.
-It acts as a way to _see_ 3 cards but can, in effect, give the ability to exchange up to 2 cards from your hand, normally those considered uneeded at the time, and get rid of them, again normally with the aid of a fetchland.
+It acts as a way to _see_ 3 cards but can, in effect, give the ability to exchange up to 2 cards from your hand, normally those considered unneeded at the time, and get rid of them, again normally with the aid of a fetchland.
 This in a sense can be viewed as almost drawing 3 cards with some people comparing it to :card[Ancestral Recall].